impercz/merk-suggest-company-js/README.md

 Simple JS library with connection to [Merk API](https://api.merk.cz/docs/) providing autocomplete for Czech and Slovak company data.

-Merk is a Czech and Slovak company database developed and maintained by Imper CZ, s.r.o. and you can find more information [here](https://imper.cz/merk/).
+Merk is a Czech and Slovak company database developed and maintained by Imper CZ, s.r.o. and you can find more information about the API [here]( https://www.merk.cz/api-strojovy-pristup/)(Czech).

 Full Merk API documentation is [here](https://api.merk.cz/docs/) Suggestion is implemented with Twitter [Typeahead.js](https://github.com/twitter/typeahead.js).